 FDJ Corporate Foundation

-FDJ’s strong commitment to gender equality is also reflected in the actions implemented by the company in the area of sport, with the Sport pour Elles programme launched in 2016 and built around four priority axes:
+FDJ’s firm commitment to gender equality is also reflected in the Company’s initiatives in the field of sport, namely the Sport pour Elles programme launched in 2016 based on four priority pillars:

-- Mobilising networks (both social and professional) to change attitudes on the role of sport in women’s lives.
+- ● Mobilise networks (both social and professional) to change mentalities around the place of sport in women’s lives.

 Support for elite athletes

 Building on the Challenge programme’s 28 years of existence, FDJ has sought to extend its support system for elite athletes, especially ahead of the 2024 Olympic and Paralympic games, which will take place in France.
 The new and more ambitious support offered to athletes in their Olympic and Paralympic preparation for 2022 and 2024 will allow them to prepare for their major sporting events with less anxietyand also to prepare for professional retraining.